sam-the-tutor/celo-Tutorial/README.md

 First, we declare our contract using the `contract` keyword, followed by the name of the contract.
 In our case, we call it `Vault`.

 Just like other programming languages, Solidity also has data types, and you have to specify the data type of each variable you create.
-Common data types in Solidity include address, uint, bytes32, and bool.[Learn more on data types.](https://docs.soliditylang.org/en/latest/types.html).
+Common data types in Solidity include `address`, `uint`, `bytes32`, and `bool`.
+[Learn more on data types.](https://docs.soliditylang.org/en/latest/types.html).

-In the above code, we declare a variable `token`, of data type address(we want it to store the address of our token that we will be using).
+In the above code, we declare a variable `token`, of data type `address`(we want it to store the address of our token that we will be using).
 Then we specify the visibility of our variable, in this case `public`. `Visibility` defines how the variable will be accessed.
-There are several types of visibility, but here we use `public` because we want to access the variable from both inside and outside the contract.([Learn more about visibility](https://docs.soliditylang.org/en/latest/contracts.html#visibility-and-getters))
+There are several types of visibility, but here we use `public` because we want to access the variable from both inside and outside the contract. ([Learn more about visibility](https://docs.soliditylang.org/en/latest/contracts.html#visibility-and-getters))

 All our customers will have to pay using the same token(currency) that we have specified in our contract in order to buy shares.

 We specify another variable `DECIMALS`  to store the number of decimals the token uses, in our case `18`.
 This will be used when we are trying to calculate the number of shares using the amount the user has deposited and vice versa.

 Next line, we declare a variable `totalSupply` that will hold the total number of shares our company has issued.
-It is `public`, meaning we can get the value of this variable from outside the contract(this will be helpful when we are interacting with the contract from the frontend).
-It is of type `uint`. uint variables store only positive numbers as we never want our company to have negative shares.
+It is `public`, meaning we can get the value of this variable from outside the contract (this will be helpful when we are interacting with the contract from the frontend).
+It is of type `uint`. `uint` variables store only positive numbers as we never want our company to have negative shares.

 Lets declare one more variable `balanceOf`.
 We will track the `amount` of `shares` every user has with this variable.
 It is public and of type `mapping`.
-Just like arrays allow us to store values that can be accessed using the index, a `mapping` allows us to store `key:value` pairs where the value can be accessed using its key. ([Learn more about mapping](https://docs.soliditylang.org/en/v0.8.18/types.html#mapping-types)).
+Just like arrays allow us to store values that can be accessed using the index, a `mapping` allows us to store *key:value* pairs where the value can be accessed using it's key. ([Learn more about mapping](https://docs.soliditylang.org/en/v0.8.18/types.html#mapping-types)).

 ```solidity
 function _mint(address _to, uint _amount) private{